 - The manner in which SNAPshot programs are executed is described in a User Information Report

 - Observers should be aware that in most cases the duration of an individual visit in your proposal should be three orbits or less (see Visit Size Recommendations for details).
 Please check the updates for the instruments you are using.

 - If you are having difficulties with your program or do not know how to correct your APT Phase II file, please contact your PC and discuss the issue.

 - Note that changes to programs once they are submitted should be strongly justified (e.g., you need to correct an erroneous source position).

-- We will check for near-exact duplications with Guaranteed Time Observer programs and planned or execute GO programs.
+- We will check for duplications with all planned or executed programs.
 If duplications are found, and have not been justified in the Phase I proposal, the PI will have to prove the need for the observations before they are accepted for implementation.

 - All accepted programs have been reviewed for technical feasibility and schedulability.
 The results of the review have been stored in the database and the programs will be tracked.
 Hard-to-schedule visits will be in the implementation pipeline for only one year.
 If these programs have not been scheduled after a year, they may be removed from the visit pool.
 This will allow us to limit the work spent on trying to implement unschedulable programs at the expense of other programs.
 It is therefore VERY IMPORTANT that PIs discuss issues with their PC/CS and solve problems as soon as possible.

 - PI notification letters included information regarding budget preparation.
 Budgets for eligible US investigators are due on July 23, 2015.
 This is a hard deadline.

 Please feel free to contact your PC if there is any help or assistance you need.